28th - 30th September, 2018

 Quick run down...

-Along with the musical soundtrack, expect the best American cuisine, cars and culture alongside the relaxed family atmosphere and onsite bush camping that Dashville has become popular for.
+Along with all the musical escapades, expect a myriad of fun and games for the whole family.
+Great Americana inspired cuisine, cars and culture.
+There's a farmyard, lawn games, hand picked markets and more all wrapped up in a relaxed family atmosphere and onsite bush camping that Dashville has become popular for.

-Last year’s event also saw the return of the immensely popular Sunset Super Round, which proved to be the “jewel in Skyline's crown”.
-In 2015, artists collaborated on the main stage to pay homage to their favourite songwriters.
-The audience was treated to Holy Holy's full-blooded cover of Neil Young's 'Southern Man', Melody Pool and Ruby Boots' duet on Lucinda Williams' classic 'Fruits of My Labor' and William Crighton’s dark take on Neil Diamond’s ‘Solitary Man’.
+Expect the return of the immensely popular Sunset Super Round, which proved to be the “jewel in Skyline's crown”.
+On sunset, artists collaborate on the main stage to pay homage to their favourite songwriters.
+There's been some pretty awesome moments gone by such as Holy Holy's full-blooded cover of Neil Young's 'Southern Man', Melody Pool and Ruby Boots' duet on Lucinda Williams' classic 'Fruits of My Labor' and William Crighton’s dark take on Neil Diamond’s ‘Solitary Man’.
+Always such a spectacle, we can't wait to see it unfold in 2017.